Rhetoric and Composition Faculty

 Interests: writing assessment, digital composing technologies, undergraduate research, multi-media authorship and ownership, online writing instruction, disabilities and accessibility

-Kathleen Blake Yancey, Kellogg Hunt Professor and Distinguished Research Professor, professor emeritus: composition studies, writing assessment, reflection, and the intersections of culture, literacy and technologies
+Kathleen Blake Yancey, Kellogg Hunt Professor and Distinguished Research Professor, Emeritus: composition studies, writing assessment, reflection, and the intersections of culture, literacy and technologies

 Graduate Students